akhodakivskiy/VimFx/documentation/tools.md

 ### Development

-First off, you need a Firefox version old enough to support _legacy_ extensions.
+First off, you need Firefox version 68 (or a compatible fork) and [LegacyFox].
-See [README.md] for more information.

 1. Create a new [Firefox profile] for development.